SchulteMarkus/micronaut-creating-first-graal-app/complete-sqs/README.md

 # Creating your first Micronaut Graal function consuming a SQS event #

-**Setup**
+## One-time setup

-In AWS, create a SQS whichs triggers an AWS Lambda as described on https://docs.aws.amazon.com/lambda/latest/dg/with-sqs.html
+In AWS, create a SQS which triggers an AWS Lambda with name **complete-sqs** as described on https://docs.aws.amazon.com/lambda/latest/dg/with-sqs.html

 ## Usage